 Module 3: ProVE® Pentamer Library Synthesis

-Objective: Produce MHC Class I Pentamers ready for validating T cell epitopes on clinical samples
+Objective: Produce MHC Class I Pentamers ready for validating T cell epitopes on cell samples

 ProVE® MHC Class I Pentamers are made using a rapid, high-throughput, parallel synthesis method.
 They are supplied unlabeled and at a minimum quantity of 20 tests (one test labels 1-2 x 106 cells).
 A separate Pro5® Fluorotag is supplied (R-PE or APC-labeled) for two-layer fluorescent staining.
 Each Pentamer is QC tested using ELISA and is guaranteed for 3 months when stored at 4°C. Storage of unlabeled Pentamers at -80°C extends the shelf life.